-It’s been over twenty five years since Helen Mirren stepped into the role of Jane Tennison, a tough, tenacious, at times brittle woman in a brutally chauvinist police culture, in the original Prime Suspect.
+It’s been over thirty years since Helen Mirren stepped into the role of Jane Tennison, a tough, tenacious, at times brittle woman in a brutally chauvinist police culture, in the original Prime Suspect.
 At the time, Mirren was a respected veteran of stage, screen and television, had shown off her acting chops and her strength of screen presence in the films The Long Good Friday, Excalibur (as the beguiling sorceress Morgana) and The Cook, the Thief, His Wife and Her Lover, and had survived Caligula without tarnishing her image.
 But she was not what you would call a star.
 She was a pro, but not a marquee name.

 And then along came the 1991 BBC mini-series Prime Suspect and Detective Chief Inspector Jane Tennison, the only female DCI on an old boy’s club London homicide squad.
 She’s a phantom lurking around the edges of the action while the men rush through their latest murder case, joshing and winking in the kind of male camaraderie the cop genre has celebrated for decades.
 When the head DCI of a major case dies of a heart attack in the early stages of an investigation, Tennison demands that she get her shot at command and becomes the squad’s first woman to head a murder investigation.
 With the command comes not only a level of scrutiny and resistance that no male colleague ever had to endure, but a level of resistance from her fellow officers (notably the sneering, sleazy Sgt.
 Otley, the original investigator, played by Tom Bell) that borders on sabotage.
 As they obscure evidence and manipulate the investigation, the murders continue and Tennyson finds she’s pursuing a serial killer.